calipho-sib/nextprot-parsers/README.md

 > exit
 ```

+NOTE
+about user / password for credential
+1) See note above about sonatype
+2) or use user /password for nexus on miniwatt (admin pwd)

 ## Updating dependency in nextprot-loaders and build fat jar for NP1 data integration

 1. Update artefact version in https://gitlab.isb-sib.ch/calipho/nextprot-loaders/blob/develop/tools.integration/pom.xml